Dreadbug/Pestilence-Path/README.md

 **Old-English Mode:** Places the entire game in Shakespearean-style English.
 This is just an idea and may not actually be implemented.

 **The Plague:** Takes the place of dysentery.
-The player is a plague doctor that mut cure patients across Europe.
+The player is a plague doctor that must cure patients across Europe.
 However, the player and their party are exposed to it.

 # The Technical Side
 ## The Project is not Complete